-PKF firms in East Africa include PKF Kenya LLP, PKF Consulting (K) Limited, PKF Taxation Services Limited, ESR Kenya LLP, PKF Uganda, PKF Consulting (U) Limited, PKF Taxation Services Limited (Uganda), Equatorial Secretaries & Registrars Limited (Uganda), PKF Rwanda Limited, PKF Consulting (R) Limited, PKF Associates Tanzania, PKF Advisory Limited (Tanzania), PKF South Sudan including their associates, subsidiaries, assigns and successors.
-As used in this privacy statement, “PKFEA”, “us”, and “we” refer to these affiliate / member firms and associates that may process your personal information.
+PKF firms in Eastern Africa include PKF Kenya LLP, PKF Consulting (K) Limited, PKF Taxation Services Limited, ESR Kenya LLP, PKF Uganda, PKF Consulting (U) Limited, PKF Taxation Services Limited (Uganda), Equatorial Secretaries & Registrars Limited (Uganda), PKF Rwanda Limited, PKF Consulting (R) Limited, PKF Associates Tanzania, PKF Advisory Limited (Tanzania), PKF South Sudan including their associates, subsidiaries, assigns and successors.
+As used in this privacy statement, “PKFEA”, “us”, and “we” refer to these affiliate/member firms and associates that may process your personal information.

-In the course our business activities, we process personal data of our partners, employees, contractor, job applicants, customers and individuals associated with them, business contacts, suppliers, visitors, service providers, and other stakeholders (hereinafter, the “Data Subjects” “you”, or “your”).
+In the course of our business activities, we process personal data of our partners, employees, contractors, job applicants, customers and individuals associated with them, business contacts, suppliers, visitors, service providers, and other stakeholders (hereinafter, the “Data Subjects” “you”, or “your”).

-This policy describes the information privacy practices that we follow when handling personal information that we collect or receive in conducting our business.
-Such information is normally collected through business transactions and interactions, employment process, and user application(s) such as emails, website and network platforms.
+This policy describes the information privacy practices we follow when handling personal information we collect or receive in conducting our business.
+Such information is normally collected through business transactions and interactions, employment processes, and user application(s) such as emails, websites, and network platforms.

 This policy also serves to inform the general public of the rights accorded to the data subjects, personal data collected by PKFEA, the purpose of collection and how that data is handled.